-Which rugby games will Fukuroi host?
-Shizuoka Stadium will be a focus for World Cup group games.
+Which rugby games did Fukuroi host?
+Shizuoka Stadium hosted World Cup group games.

 Iwata is probably best known as the headquarters for Yamaha.
 Motorbike enthusiasts and anyone with an interest in the world-famous motoring and music brand can travel to the Yamaha Communication Plaza, a star attraction of the region.

 As well as racing cars and buggies, there is the chance to actually ride on a motorbike, with a superb restaurant on site, too.
-The gift shop is handy for souvenirs and a unique present to take home for non-rugby fans.
+The gift shop is handy for souvenirs and a unique present to take home.

-Which rugby games will Iwata host?
-Yamaha Stadium will host group games this World Cup.
+Which rugby games did Iwata host?
+Yamaha Stadium hosted group games.